simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-certifications-comparison-guide-2026/index.en.md

 ✅ Comfortable with some risk regarding certification longevity ✅ Supplementing OSCP/CPTS (not as primary credential)

-❌ Need HR-recognized certification (3% mention isn't enough) ❌ Want advanced content (reports suggest some staleness) ❌ Risk-averse about certification value over time
+❌ Need HR-recognized certification *(3% mention isn't enough)* ❌ Want advanced content *(reports suggest some staleness)* ❌ **Risk-averse about certification value over time**

-**My Take:** PNPT was an A-tier certification in 2023-2024.
-The acquisition and Heath's departure make me cautious.
-If you already have it, great.
-If you're choosing now in 2026, I'd lean toward HackTheBox CPTS ($499) for similar practical training with more momentum.
+**My Take:** PNPT was an A-tier certification in 2023-2024. *The acquisition and Heath's departure make me cautious.* If you already have it, great.
+If you're choosing now in 2026, **lean toward HackTheBox CPTS ($499)** for similar practical training with more momentum.

 ______